 Welcome to this week’s episode of the online marketing series for beginners!
-So far we’ve covered the main tools of online marketing and we’ve talked about websites and its key role for marketing.
+So far, we’ve covered the main tools of online marketing, and we’ve talked about websites and their key role in marketing.
 Remember?
 Well, today, we’re going to be talking about content marketing and how it relates to the online marketing tools we’ve seen so far.

 If you’ve never heard about content marketing before – or maybe you have, but don’t really know what it means, you’ll find it very easy to understand, you’ll see!
 Content marketing is as simple as sharing valuable pieces of content with your audience.
 Easy as that!
 Now, you may be wondering how that works, right?

 How Does Content Marketing Work?

 Guess what you need for content marketing… Right!
 Content!
 So you’ll need to create – that is, write – and post valuable content for your blog, your website, your social networks, or your email subscribers (more about that in the next chapters).